Home Decor Ideas

 An unusual object on a wall can allow you to indulge in a larger object or piece of art that catches your eye.
 Just because it’s designed to stand on the floor, or built for the road, (we’re thinking motorbike, car door, headlights, here) doesn’t mean it won’t look fantastic on a large blank living room or office wall, or owning the long drop wall on a stairway.
 Consider a full size cinema poster, fake animal head (or a real one if you’re so inclined), abstract painting or giant mirror.

 Bid for it!

 Auctions offer an unimaginably rich seam of unique and extraordinary objects.
 Check out the online catalogues for your local auction house, or better still, cast your net wider and be prepared to travel.
 This will add transport costs for anything you can’t move yourself, but is often worth it.
-Guide prices will give you an idea of what the auctioneer expects a piece to make, but while there may be a reasonable reserve figure (which it won’t be sold under), bidding can rapidly take a desired object out of reach.
+Guide prices will give you an idea of what the auctioneer expects a piece to make.
+While there may be a reasonable reserve figure (which it won’t be sold under), bidding can rapidly take a desired object out of reach.
 Know your price and stick to it!
 That said, auctions are a treasure trove.
 Stretch your imagination and let yourself be surprised.